Abihud254/Hackathon1/README.md

 Hello buddies,

-Welcome to my personal portfolio website created from only HTML and CSS. i have created this from a beginner's point of view, with no additional language involved.
+Welcome to my personal portfolio website created from only HTML and CSS.
+I have created this from a beginner's point of view, with no additional language involved.

 You can view the live version here:
 https://github.com/Abihud254/Hackathon1